carbon-language/carbon-lang/llvm/docs/GettingStartedVS.rst

      or run it from the command line.
 The program will print the corresponding fibonacci value.

-8. Test LLVM on Visual Studio:
+8. Test LLVM in Visual Studio:

    * If ``%PATH%`` does not contain GnuWin32, you may specify ``LLVM_LIT_TOOLS_DIR`` on CMake for the path to GnuWin32.
    * You can run LLVM tests by merely building the project "check".
 The test results will be shown in the VS output window.

-..
-FIXME: Is it up-to-date?

-9. Test LLVM:
+9. Test LLVM on the command line:

    * The LLVM tests can be run by changing directory to the llvm source directory and running: